Back

 Details:

 Step 1: Combine like terms using addition or subtraction.
-Right now we have terms containing W on both sides of the equation:
+Right now you have terms containing W on both sides of the equation:

 \(12 + 3{\text{W}} = -4 + {\text{W}}\)